mmngreco/blog/docs/i3-graphics-monitor-issues.md

 ## Context

-I've had a weird issues with my laptop (x1, carbon) which suddenly started to hanging process and the laptop's monitor got laggy (not showing in realtime what I've typed).
+I've had a weird issues in my laptop (carbon x1) which suddenly started to hanging processes and the laptop's monitor got laggy (e.g not showing in real time what I typed).
 I'm using i3 in a Pop!_OS.

 ## Solution